COMPETITIVE JUNIOR TENNIS PLAYERS, BEST TENNIS ACADEMY, BEST TENNIS COACHES, TENNIS LESSONS AND TENNIS TRAINING IN SINGAPORE

 Group Tennis Lessons in Singapore

 If budget is not an issue, private lessons are certainly the way to go.
 However, to provide Junior with the recommended amount of training per week (the rule of thumb is number of hours of quality training should be equivalent to their age in years up to 18 years of age), it can be very costly to have solely private lessons.
 As such, group tennis lessons in Singapore by qualified tennis trainers can be engaged to supplement Junior’s training program.
-Most of the best tennis academies in Singapore provide group tennis lessons, such as TAG‘s lessons at Winchester Tennis Arena, Chinese Swimming Club and the SAFRA Clubs.
+Most of the best tennis academies in Singapore provide group tennis lessons, such as TAG‘s junior tennis lessons is held at Winchester Tennis Arena, Chinese Swimming Club and the SAFRA Clubs.

 High quality group tennis lessons can also be found at the ActiveSG Tennis Academy which is helmed by the Academy’s Senior Coach Tan Xu Teng and assisted by TAG’s Tennis Coaches Jeremy Maniago, Bobby Esquivel and Neils Khoe.
 The ActiveSG Tennis Academy has a stable of quality tennis trainers that are mainly locals.

-Best Tennis Coaches in Singapore
+Finding the Best Tennis Coaches

-As there is a huge body of research to show that children at a younger age are visual learners, what is most important is to find a private coach who is well-certified, and with a vast amount of competitive experience as well as a high level tournament player.
+As there is a huge body of research to show that children at a younger age are visual learners, what is the most important is to find a private coach who is well-certified, and with a vast amount of competitive experience as well as a high-level tournament player.
 Some of the more notable coaching certifications include ITF, TCA, AATC, PTR and the GPTCA.
 The best tennis coaches in Singapore would hold at least one of these tennis coaching certifications.

 From the list of well accredited coaches, it would be possible to narrow it down to coaches with extensive international competitive experience.
 Such playing record is publicly available at the ITF, ATP and WTA websites.
 For example, Coach X, Coach Bo, Coach Michael, Coach Pratim are all ranked players on the international circuit.
 Coach Rocky Paglalunan has coached Jeson Pratombon to number 9 in the world junior ITF rankings, while Coach Israel Abarquez is the reining Singapore Open Men’s Singles Champion.